Tribal students learn natural resource management skills

 From the Squaxin Island Tribe’s natural resources blog:

 This week the Squaxin Island Tribe Natural Resources (SINR) and Washington State Fish and Wildlife (WDFW) started hauling the first batch of juvenile coho to the South Sound Net Pens (SSNP) located in Peale Passage.
-SSNP is a co-managed facility by the SINR and WDFW that has released an average of 1.5 million coho smolt yearly to
+SSNP is a co-managed facility by the SINR and WDFW that has released an average of 1.5 million coho smolt yearly to benefit Sport and commercial fisheries through out the Puget Sound.

 The Olympian “thumbs down” on racist graffiti